Welcome to Year One! I hope that you all had a fantastic break and are looking forward to the new and exciting challenges that Year One holds.

 We will be continuing to use the ‘Charanga’ music scheme to develop our voice and instrument skills.
 We will be continuing with our frequent ‘wake up, shake ups’ throughout the day, to encourage children to develop their listening and singing skills.

-Please ensure your child comes into school in their PE kits on PE days.
+Please ensure your child brings a complete P.E kit into school with them.
 They will be working initially on; Ball Skills- agility, spatial awareness, sending, receiving and co-ordination.

 Reading at home should consist of parents listening and questioning their child, for a bare minimum of 3 times a week.
 I cannot stress how important this is and what a huge impact reading has on all areas of the learning.